stephencweiss/stephencharlesweiss.com/content/list/reading-list.md

 -   _The Fifth Risk_ by Michael Lewis
 -   _Flash Boys_ by Michael Lewis
 -   _The Undoing Project_ by Michael Lewis
--   \_"Anna Karenina" In Our Time: Seeing More Wisely" by Gary Saul Morson
+-   _"Anna Karenina" In Our Time: Seeing More Wisely_ by Gary Saul Morson
 -   _Amusing Ourselves to Death_ by Neil Postman
 -   _Life Inc: How Corporatism Conquered the World, and How We Can Take It Back_ by Douglas Rushkoff<sup>\*</sup>
 -   _Present Shock: When Everything Happens Now_ by Douglas Rushkoff<sup>\*</sup>